Note: Please refer to the following terminology when reading this guide

 Some useful features include:

 1. Enables easy collaboration across the whole of UQ and all UQ campuses.
-Collaboration is also possible with external partners including: researchers from other institutions within Australia (via AAF federation) and overseas (via eduGAIN and Tuakiri - NZ federation), as well as industry partners and those institutions that are not part of the AAF, eduGAIN or Tuakiri federations via LinkedIn.
+Collaboration is also possible with external people including: researchers from other institutions within Australia and overseas, as well as industry partners.

-2. Provides 1TB of data storage per project - this can be increased on request via ITS.
+2. Provides 1TB of data storage per project - this can be increased from your UQRDM project dashboard.
 The storage is auto-allocated once the project record has been submitted, or been approved by the UQ lead (e.g. for HDR students, the principal advisor will need to approve the request).

 3. The record owner or UQ lead can add or remove collaborators to a project at any time.